 Instructions

-- In a small bowl, combine the cinnamon and nutmeg.
+- In a small bowl, combine the ¼ teaspoon nutmeg and ¼ teaspoon cinnamon.
 Reserve ¼ teaspoon for the topping and set aside.

 - Prepare a 9-inch square baking dish by lining with parchment paper.
 Set aside.

-- In a large saucepan, melt butter with sugar, eggnog, and salt over medium high heat.
+- In a large saucepan, melt the ¾ cup unsalted butter with 2 cups sugar 1/2 cup eggnog, and Pinch fine sea salt over medium high heat.
 Bring to a boil.
-Stirring continuously until mixture reaches a rolling boil for four minutes.
-(Soft ball stage- 237 to 239 °F
+Stirring continuously until the mixture reaches a rolling boil for four minutes.
+(Soft ball stage- 237 to 239 °F).

-- Sprinkle the remaining ¼ teaspoon of cinnamon and nutmeg over the fudge.
+- Sprinkle the remaining ¼ teaspoon of the spices over the fudge.

 - Place the fudge on an even surface for about 4 hours to set.